Chemical Substance Management

 - PRTR: Pollutant Release and Transfer Register

-Chemical substance management activities
+Chemical substance regulation compliance

 Green procurement